 Usage of area

-The first year objective of the group is to get as many local businesses involved as possible through purchasing traps for the projects as well as disseminating information about the importance of the natural values of Bush Creek.
+The first year objective of the group was to get as many local businesses involved as possible through purchasing traps for the projects as well as disseminating information about the importance of the natural values of Bush Creek.
 Traps that are purchased by businesses are set out and monitored by a group of volunteers.
 Monitoring is also undertaken by volunteers.
+Due to the success of this, the trap lines have been expanded from the initial focus on the Bush Creek catchment.

 Contact person/s and details: